 A Quick Glance at Teeth Whitening

 When it comes to dental treatment, teeth whitening is undoubtedly among the most popular procedures.
 The number of individuals opting for the service has been soaring as evidenced by a surge in dental visits, online searches, and inquiries.
 Statistics indicate that this is the number one reason for people visiting the dental clinic.
-Though it has been practiced for many decades, a number of people are not very familiar with the technique, or why they would go for the it.
-This means many continue to suffer due to dental problems.
+Though it has been practiced for many decades, a number of people are not very familiar with the technique and how it would work on them.

 What Is Teeth Whitening?

 Also known as bleaching, teeth whitening begins with the removal or scraping of some material off the surface of the teeth.
 The top surface known as the enamel gets stained over time and the color of the teeth change from white to yellowish or brownish.
 The procedure is non-invasive and can be done using several processes.
 One process involves gently scraping very small material off the teeth while another entails wearing some molds or impressions containing a special solution or bleach for some time.
 Stained teeth contribute to the effects on people and causes them to lose their self-esteem and will avoid smiling or laughing, especially in public.

 What Causes Stained Teeth?